 2/ Be confident!

-It doesn’t matter if you have no clue where you are.
+It doesn’t matter if this is your first visit to Morocco or if you have no clue where you are.
 Just pretend this is your daily walk home.
-“Yes, you’ve been to Morocco before and yes, you know perfectly well where you’re going, thank you” Hesitation means you’re prone to hustlers, who will be very happy to show you the way… in exchange for money!
+“Yes, I’ve been to Morocco before and yes, I know perfectly well where I’m going, thank you very much” Hesitation means you’re prone to hustlers, who will be very happy to show you the way… in exchange for money!
 Even if the maze of streets seems like a true labyrinth, you’ll eventually turn up at some square, which will allow you to find your bearings.
-If not, ask at a local food stall, these people can’t leave their shop and will therefore not follow you.
+If not, ask at a local food stall, these people can’t leave their shop and will therefore not follow you in exchange for money.

 3/ Be weary of people approaching you!